davemacdo/wsu-comp/handbook.md

 - **Don't grovel.** When approaching performers, don't just ask them to play your music; ask them to collaborate with you.
 There is a difference between "Will you please practice this eight-minute piece, attend four rehearsals, and give a performance?" and "I would really like to collaborate with you.
 Would you like to work with me on this piece?"
 Help them feel ownership over the project and privileged to be a part of bringing to life a *brand new piece of music that nobody has ever heard before!*
 - **Say "thank you."** It may be obvious, but just saying thank you means a lot.
 You aren't expected to pay your performers for this sort of curricular recital, but saying thank you and maybe buying them a coffee wouldn't go amiss.

+# Writing expectations

+Writing music is a _practice_.
+Getting in a habit of regular writing is just as important for composers as regular practice is for performers.
+Spending an hour every day writing music for a week will nearly always yield more and better creative work than writing for seven hours on one day.
+The following are minimum expectations based on the composition course you're enrolled in.

+- **MUSC 260**: 30-45 min., four days/week
+- **MUSC 560 and 660**: 45-60 minutes, _every day_
+- **MUSC 860 and above**: 60+ minutes, _every day_

 # Studio resources

 - [Composition Major Application Portfolio Guide](https://www.craft.do/s/d3KauwK0mA4lvq) (applying for upper division studies, MUSC 560)